 There are multiple studies demonstrating the positive effects of meditation on stress levels and skin health.
 One particular study showed a marked improvement in eczema, psoriasis and urticaria after introducing daily meditation for 12 weeks (5.)

 Blue light emitted from screens increases the release of cortisol.
 Blue light is also capable of penetrating deep layers of the skin, producing free radicals and inflammation.
 Apply antioxidant serums during the day and limit exposure before bed to protect the skin.

 Adaptogens are naturally occurring ingredients found in some foods and supplements that help support the stress HPA axis and reduce the harmful effects of stress.
 Adaptogens can be consumed as a tea, powder or supplement.
 Look for the below ingredients;

-If you would like to speak to a Renude aesthetician about looking after your skin during a stressful period, or treating skin that is reacting to any forms of stress take our skin health quiz at a time that suits you.
+If you would like to speak to a Renude aesthetician about looking after your skin during a stressful period or treating skin that is reacting to any form of stress take our skin health quiz at a time that suits you.

 Complete our quick quiz, then book a free video call or upload photos.